With Slack, Tyro makes payment processing a breeze for small businesses

 Prior to the pandemic, Tyro’s walk-up culture meant that employees were used to tapping someone on the shoulder when they had a question.
 Once the company moved to remote work, that simply wasn’t an option.
 Now people go to Slack channels for answers.

 Across teams, visibility into what’s happening across the company has become even more of an imperative.
-‘With Slack, people know exactly what’s going on without having to ask and can see everything in a very centralised place’, Cunningham says.
+“With Slack, people know exactly what’s going on without having to ask and can see everything in a very centralized place,” Cunningham says.

 Building connection with channels